aradhana2001/GettingDataProject/codebook.md

 >These signals were used to estimate variables of the feature vector for each pattern:
 >'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-[_Note:As set of statistics were calculated for each.
-See statistics variables _]
+_Note:A set of statistics were calculated for each.
+See statistic variables_

 >Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable: